 Specifically, the Pre-Medicine track leading to the Bachelor of Science in Biology degree provides the student with the requisite course work to qualify for application to an accredited medical college.
-The program offers depth of study in biology and chemistry, as well as courses in science, mathematics, fine arts, humanities, social sciences, and business to provide the student with a broad-based foundation for graduate study and success in the workplace.
-While this program has been specifically tailored to meet requirements for admission to medical school, medical school admission can also be achieved while majoring in other baccalaureate programs within the College (for example, Bachelor of Science in Health Science).
+The program offers depth of study in Biology and Chemistry, as well as courses in science, mathematics, fine arts, humanities, social sciences, and business to provide the student with a broad-based foundation for graduate study and success in the workplace.
+While this program has been specifically tailored to meet requirements for admission to medical school, admission may also be achieved while majoring in other Baccalaureate programs within the College (for example, Bachelor of Science in Health Science).
 Students who wish to pursue this option should consult with the faculty pre-medical advisor to ensure that their course of study will qualify them for application to medical school.
+For this curriculum it is highly recommended that Biology electives be taken in upper-level Biology courses have a focus on anatomy, physiology, and cell and molecular biology, and free elective credits are also appropriate in the same concentrations as the Biology elective credits.
+This focus can be maintained through consultation with the Pre-Medical advisor in the Department.

 If a student thinks that he or she is qualified, application to medical school should occur between the junior and senior years, following completion of the core courses in biology, chemistry, mathematics, and physics, and after taking the Medical College Admissions Test (MCAT).
+Most Medical Schools also require that applicants use the American Medical College Application Service (AMCAS) to submit their application materials.
+Consultation with the Pre-Medical advisor in the Department can help to make sure that an applicant is proceeding correctly.

-The exit exam for this track must be completed by taking the Medical College Admissions Test (MCAT) (with students paying costs) and reporting the results to the College.
+The exit exam for this track must be completed by taking the Medical College Admissions Test (MCAT) (with the student paying costs) and reporting the results to the College.